 Keys used for decrypting hidden text are stored on the Security Management Server and downloaded to the Security Gateway.
 DLP Gateways managed by the same Security Management Server share the same keys and a common (random) ID.
-The random ID identifies the Security Management Server that installed the DLP policy on the gateway.
-The viewing tool only shows text added by gateways managed by the same Security Management Server.
-For example, for a document that has passed through three DLP Gateways, each managed by a different Security Management Server, you must copy the file to each gateway and run the tool on each.
-The tool only shows the hidden text added by that gateway, and not the text added by gateways managed by other Security Management Servers.
+The random ID identifies the Security Management Server that installed the DLP policy on the Security Gateway.
+The viewing tool only shows text added by Security Gateways managed by the same Security Management Server.
+For example, for a document that has passed through three DLP Gateways, each managed by a different Security Management Server, you must copy the file to each Security Gateway and run the tool on each.
+The tool only shows the hidden text added by that Security Gateway, and not the text added by Security Gateways managed by other Security Management Servers.

 Important - If you reinstall a Security Gateway, the keys and random ID are downloaded again from the server.
-The new gateway can be used to decrypt hidden text added by the old one.
+The new Security Gateway can be used to decrypt hidden text added by the old one.
 But if you reinstall the Security Management Server the random ID is lost.
-The random ID that the gateway adds to the document does not match the ID of the new Security Management Server.
+The random ID that the Security Gateway adds to the document does not match the ID of the new Security Management Server.
 The DLP viewer does not show the document's hidden text.